 2. The stud ewes are single mated for 17 - 25 days (a round to a round and a half).
 After this, all the ewes are then mobbed up and terminal sire put out for a further 17 days ( a maximum of 2 and half rounds in total).

-3. When the ewes are mobbed up at mating time into one mob (including the Two tooths) they are fed baleage and strip grazed through the winter.
+3. When the ewes are mobbed up at mating time into one mob (including the Two tooths) they are fed baleage and strip grazed through the winter. this is what I did, what is being done at Glenafric is bit different and still being worked through, given they run a flock of commercial ewes and cows.

 We did sow 5-6ha of Triticala (doubletake) with a bit of Tama underneath, this used to be an amazing crop, but in recent years after being grazed its struggled to grow back, which makes it an expensive crop thats not worth growing, to the point now I dont grow it.
 I believe its a lot like cross breeding, the first cross great, but as you get further down the track, its not as good.
 I believe when they crossed ryecorn and wheat to get triticale, it was great, but over time, its lost its vigour, my thoughts only.
 Now I normally put in 6ha of Moata or some other annual rye grass, and have been blown away how much feed I got off it, it appears to be growing back enough to lamb on and then we will see how much baleage I get off it?
 Anyhow I certainly would not recommend to anyone that they grow triticala anymore.